Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 For our example, here are the chords and melody of the first phrase of Greensleeves.

-Here is the first phrase of Greensleeves.
+Here is an audio example of the first phrase of Greensleeves.
 First is the melody only, followed by the melody with chord accompaniment played underneath.

 Note* If you can read the notation rather than the guitar tab in the video, you can see that all of the melody notes have upward pointing stems while the bass and harmony notes (chords) have downward pointing stems.This is a convenient convention in notating music with more than one part.
 It lets you easily pick out the melody by sight at all times.

 As you can hear, adding the chords fills out the harmony, but rhythmically it's still a bit plain and empty.
 So, to fix that, you just need to play chord tones of the chord that you're holding so as to fill in the spaces between the melody notes.
 You can also play chord tones at the same time as melody notes.
-Playing chord tones means playing the strings individually, in time with the beat, and in any order you like while still holding the chord.
-Start with the bass note of the chord on the first beat of every bar (with your thumb) at the same time as any melody note (with any suitable finger, depending on the string).
-Wherever there's a melody note after the first beat, there's no need, rhythmically speaking, for a chord tone to be played at the same time.
+Playing chord tones means playing the strings individually, in time with the beat, and in any order you like while still holding the chord, and keep in mind the following:

 You can't hit a wrong harmony note, if you're holding the right chord.

 In the Greensleeves example, I've also added a few passing notes between chords.
-You need to be more careful if you add them, as you can hit a wrong note because they're not usually part of the chord.
-Keep to ones that belong to the the scale of the key that you're in, until you feel more confident about making your own musical decisions.
+You need to be more careful if you add them, as you can hit a wrong note with those, That's because they're not usually part of the chord.
+Keep to ones that belong to the scale of the key that you're in, until you feel more confident about making your own musical decisions.

 For example, there's a passing bass note (B) that introduces the root of the C major chord of the second section of the song.
-As the key of the song is A minor, that note, B sounds good because it's a scale note of A minor, and acts like a natural stepping stone between the A and C bass notes.
-If Bb (B flat) had been used instead, it wouldn't sound good in that place, as it's not part of the key or scale of A minor.
+As the key of the song is A minor, that note, B sounds good because, even though it;s not part of the chord, it's still a scale note of the key, A minor, and it acts like a natural stepping stone between the A and C bass notes.
+If Bb (B flat) had been used instead, it wouldn't sound good in that place, as Bb isn't part of the key or scale of A minor.
 We'd be more likely to hear it as a chromatic ornamental note with a tendency to fall back to A rather than rising to C. Making it rise when it wants to fall can produce an awkward and unnatural effect.
 Chromatic (out of key) notes like that aren't wrong, but you have to learn by experience when and how to use foreign notes effectively.
-Meanwhile stick to the safe key based notes.
+Meanwhile stick to the safe key-based notes.

 The melody has also been spiced up a little to be more interesting rhythmically.
 It's the same notes but some are made a little longer or brought in a fraction earlier for an interesting rhythmic effect.